Hayriye-Melech Xhundj: Social work

 Melech was one of the members of the Cerkes Ittihad ve Teavün Cemiyeti (Circassian Association for Union and Mutual Aid).
 The group was founded on November 17, 1908.
 She participated in the association's social and cultural activities; collecting money for Circassian school, helping in development of Circassian alphabet in non-Arabic letters and writing for publications catering to Circassians.
 She was editor-in-chief of the journal Diyane (Our Mother) published in 1920, and the author of the newspaper Ghuaze (Guide) published between 1911 and 1914.
 She also worked for Adyghe, a magazine and newspaper published in Turkish.

 Literary work

 During 1908 and 1909 Melech serialized at least 5 writings in the form of stories and poems, which appeared in Mehâsin (an illustrated review).
 Her first novel, Zühre-i Elem ("The Sorrow of the Shepherd Star"), was published in 1910.
-She contributed patriotic literature on the Russo-Circassian War that includes her 1911 writings in their association's review magazine, Ghuaze.
+She contributed patriotic literature on the Russo-Circassian War, including her 1911 writings in their association's review magazine, Ghuaze.
 She wrote political articles such as Kabileler Arasında ("Among the Tribes").